Network flow logs

 flag.--api-key

 : Specifies the API access token to use for the Tailscale API.
-This can be the same API access token that you used for thenetwork-logs
+This can be the same API access token you used for thenetwork-logs

-endpoint, or another valid API access token.--tailnet-name
+endpoint or another valid API access token.--tailnet-name

 endpoint.